fingerprintjs/fingerprintjs-android/README.md

 }
 ```

 2. Add the dependency to the project.
-Also the library depends on kotlin-stdlib library So if your application is written in java - please add dependency for kotlin-stdlib.
+Also the library depends on kotlin-stdlib library.
+So if your application is written in java - please add dependency for kotlin-stdlib.
 It's lightweight and has great forward and backward compatibility.

 ```gradle
 dependencies {